Lawsuit claims teen threatened with arrest over coronavirus posts

 She and her parents were told March 26 that she tested negative for the disease.
 Her attorney said, however, that hospital doctors told the girl’s family that she likely had the virus, but missed the window for testing positive.

 “I am finally home after being hospitalized for a day and a half.
 I am still on breathing treatment but have beaten the coronavirus.
-Stay home and be safe,” Amyiah said in March 26 Instagram post, according to the lawsuit.
+Stay home and be safe,” Amyiah said in a March 26 Instagram post, according to the lawsuit.
 She also posted a picture of herself in the hospital with an oxygen mask on her face.

 The lawsuit says the next day Konrath sent Sgt.
 Cameron Klump to Amyiah’s home and Klump threatened to arrest the teen and her parents for disorderly conduct if her COVID-19 posts weren’t deleted.